Business Communication Report Writing| What is it & How to Draft One

 4. Changing patterns of business correspondence?

-5. Cross-cultural differences & language barriers in business communication?
+5. Language barriers in business communication

 6. Employment and group communication?